-Upon the student's arrival, the Advisor and their other students should assist in orientation of the laboratory.
+Upon the student's arrival, the Advisor and his/her other students should assist in orientation of the laboratory.

 GSLC usually conducts an orientation tour for new students during the 2nd or 3rd week of the Fall and Winter semesters.